juzoff/Factors-Influencing-Airbnb-Pricing-in-Barcelona-A-Predictive-Analysis-Using-Linear-Regression/README.md

 ![randomforestfirstvi](https://github.com/user-attachments/assets/0cc4bc46-fa9c-4f0e-933f-391b73d15a75)

 ## •	2.2.
-First Linear Model Development and Feature Selection for Price Prediction
+First Linear Model Development, Feature Selection for Price Prediction, and Second Linear Model Development
 - First Linear Model: Fitted an initial linear regression model using all features to predict price as a baseline for comparison with subsequent models.

 ![results - initial](https://github.com/user-attachments/assets/9a034494-f891-42d2-a9de-0a92b12e8094)